 I’d do well to follow the same advice; wouldn’t most of us?
 Listening, active listening, is a dying art.

 Today’s culture lends itself to attention deficit—distractions are as close as the palm of our hand.
 When you’re texting someone but you’re with someone else, it’s impossible to be fully present.

-Facebook, Twitter, Instagram, [your favorite social sharing site] are demanding little monsters with insatiable appetites.
-For them to be silent apps, they sure make a lot of noise.
+Facebook, Twitter, Instagram, [insert your favorite social sharing site] are demanding little monsters with insatiable appetites.
+For silent apps, they sure make a lot of noise.

 In some ways, it’s like we’ve agreed to sanction rudeness.

 It’s a scene I’ve seen far too many times: a family with children or a pack of teens are out to dinner, silent, heads down, all with phones in hand.
 It breaks my heart every time.

 Poor listening isn’t only tethered to cell misuse.
 Can you think of a time when you’ve been in conversation with someone and before you finish your sentence, she’s already sharing her version of a similar story?
 Before you’ve had time to complete your thought, she’s beginning her response.

 I’m hardly pointing fingers, friends.
 I’ve been Chief of Transgressors when it comes to listening with half an ear.
 If I’m stepping on toes, good.
 That means there will be others to share my pain.

 I’ve come to the conclusion that active listening is a skill worthy of developing, if for no other reason than it is becoming an increasingly rare commodity.
 I’m cultivating conversations with my young-adult children about the importance of listening well, with the hope they come to understand its value both to themselves and others.

 It’s a simple thing that will set them apart and, I believe, make a difference in their lives, vocation, and ministries and service to others.